 About Me

-Recently I graduated with a Master's degree from IUPUI's distinguished Sports Capital Journalism Program, where I proved myself in the demanding atmosphere of NCAA Division I sports.
+As a Master's degree graduate from IUPUI's distinguished Sports Capital Journalism Program, where I proved myself in the demanding atmosphere of NCAA Division I sports.
 Flagship events I have covered include March Madness, the Big Ten Football Championship, Big Ten Women's Basketball Tournament and Horizon League Basketball Tournament.

 I also interned with USA Today's Golfweek from September to November 2020.
 This internship was an invaluable opportunity for me to practice my writing and copy-editing skills.
 Moreover, it allowed me to prove that I can adapt quickly to a new beat (golf) which I had zero prior knowledge of.